pLUTo: Enabling Massively Parallel Computation in DRAM via Lookup Tables: Related Work

 \section{Related Work}

-To our knowledge, \mechanism is the first work to propose a mechanism to enable the efficient storage and querying of LUTs inside DRAM to enable the in-memory execution of complex operations.
+To our knowledge, \mechanism is the first work {that enables the efficient bulk querying of lookup tables (LUTs)} inside DRAM to enable {the execution} of complex operations.
 In this section, we describe relevant prior works.